This easy Ladyfinger Recipe has just 5 ingredients and is quick to bake up. Why buy them when you can serve them homemade?

 If you are comfortable with making meringues or even macarons, these cookies will be easy for you.
 The trick is in folding in the egg whites and keeping as much air in the batter as possible.

 I was very happy with how light and fluffy these cookies were after baking.
 They were soft and spongy, light and cakey.
 I put them into an airtight container and they all STUCK TOGETHER when I came back to them the next day.
 I was so bummed.
 I almost baked another batch, but then I figured that since they were so similar to meringues, all they needed was some drying out.

-But, that turns out to be a GOOD thing.
-I’ll tell you more about that in the next post when we put the Tiramisu together.
+And, that turns out to be a GOOD thing.
+I’ll tell you more about that in the next post when we put the together.

 For now, place the crunchy cookies into an airtight container and try not to eat too many.

 - 2 tbsp + 2/3 C white sugar

 - powdered sugar for dusting

 - Preheat oven to 350 degrees.
 Prepare a baking sheet with parchment or a silicon mat.

 - Whisk the yolks and 2/3 cup sugar on high speed in your stand mixer until is thick and pale- about 1 to 2 minutes.
 Fold the eggs into the flour in a different bowl and set aside in.